bourneli/bourneli.github.io/_posts/2021-07-27-think-in-user-prediction-for-games.md

 ---
 layout: post
-title: Can We Benfit Temporal Features in Games for User Behaviors Prediciton?
+title: Can We Benfit from Temporal Features in Games for User Behaviors Prediciton?
 categories: [Machine Learning, Deep Learning]
 ---